History of clothing in the Indian subcontinent: Gupta period

 The Gupta period lasted from 320 CE to 550 CE.
 Chandragupta I was the founder of this empire.
 Stitched garments became very popular in this period.
 Stitched garments became a sign of royalty.

 The antariya worn by the women turned into gagri, which has many swirling effects exalted by its many folds.
 Hence dancers used to wear it a lot.
-As it is evident from many Ajanta paintings, women used to wear only the lower garment in those times, leaving the bust part bare but these depictions may be a stylistic representation of mother goddess cult since Indus Valley Civilization.
+As it is evident from many Ajanta paintings, women used to wear only the lower garment in those times, leaving the bust part bare but these depictions may be a stylistic representation of mother goddess cult since Indus Valley Civilisation.
 Whereas women with stitched upper body garment or tunic have been shown from pre-Mauryan period as early as 400 BCE in a folk art depicted on Pazyryk rattling mirrors.
 Ujjain coin from 200 BCE depicts a man wearing achkan.
 Depictions from terracotta clay tablets from Chandraketugarh show women wearing clothes made of muslin.
 Various kinds of blouses (cholis) evolved.
 Some of them had strings attached leaving the back open while others were used to tie from the front side, exposing the midriff.

 Clothing in the Gupta period was mainly cut and sewn garments.
 A long sleeved brocaded tunic became the main costume for privileged people like the nobles and courtiers.
 The main costume for the king was most often a blue closely woven silk antariya, perhaps with a block printed pattern.
 In order to tighten the antariya, a plain belt took the position of kayabandh.

 Mukatavati (necklace which has a string with pearls), kayura (armband), kundala (earring), kinkini (small anklet with bells), mekhala (pendant hung at the centre, also known as katisutra), nupura (anklet made of beads) were some of the ornaments made of gold, used in that time.
 There was extensive use of ivory during that period for jewellery and ornaments.

 During the Gupta period, men used to have long hair along with beautiful curls and this style was popularly known as gurna kuntala style.
 In order to decorate their hair, they sometimes put headgear, a band of fabric around their hairs.
 On the other hand, women used to decorate their hair with luxuriant ringlets or a jewelled band or a chaplet of flowers.
 They often used to make a bun on the top of the head or sometimes low on the neck, surrounded by flowers or ratnajali (bejewelled net) or muktajala (net of pearls).